Success is thrilling.

 Daily target: 1 chapter revised and practiced per 1-2 days, depending upon the depth and breadth of a chapter and your existing proficiency in that chapter.

-Weekly target: After the first week, your weekly target has to be to finish at least 3 chapters, having revised and practiced and cleared the revision lists.
-Take the first chapter-wise mock test after finishing each chapter’s revision lists — do not skip this step.
+Weekly target: After the first week, your weekly target has to be to finish at least 3 chapters, having revised and practiced.
+Take the first chapter-wise NEET test.
 Give the other mock tests of the same chapter after a gap of a week or so, as your schedule permits — never take all the chapter tests of the same chapter on the same day.

 This is the foundation phase of your NEET drop year study plan — the habits you build here determine your trajectory for the remaining nine months.